-The seventh variable is to test adult literacy programmes for prison inmate rehabilitation in Southwestern Nigeria.
+The respondents were asked to react to adequacy of adult literacy programme for prison inmate rehabilitation in Southwestern Nigeria.
 The respondents were asked to react to adequacy of adult literacy programme for prison inmate rehabilitation in Southwestern Nigeria.
 The result shows that 41.9% of the total respondents agreed that there is enough adult literacy programmes for inmate rehabilitation, 53.5% of the total sampled respondents disagreed with the statement and 4.6% of the total sampled respondents are indifferent on the variable.
 The result shows that the percentage of disagreement is greater than that of agreement on this variable.